Published: April 2014

 An important management point arises in patients who have pericardial effusion or tamponade in association with a proximal dissection.
 These patients should not undergo percutaneous pericardiocentesis unless they are in extremis.
 The evacuation of pericardial blood by such a route has been associated with aortic rupture and increased mortality, perhaps secondary to dissection extension or aortic rupture, or both, because blood pressure and contractility increase after tamponade resolution.
 Pericardial access should be obtained in the operating room, after the institution of cardiopulmonary bypass.

 Patients with chronic dissection (present for >2 weeks) have survived the period of increased mortality.
 They can often be managed medically, even in the presence of a proximal dissection.
-However, their aortas often dilate and are at higher risk for aneurysm formation because of the thinner aortic wall as a result of dissection.
-A complication-specific approach can be used for chronic dissection patients to guide elective surgical therapy—recurrent pain, aneurysm formation, particularly if saccular, and retrograde dissection extension to the ascending aorta.
+However, their aortas often dilate and are at higher risk for aneurysm formation because of the thinner aortic wall remaining after dissection.
+A complication-specific approach can be used for chronic dissection patients to guide elective surgical therapy-recurrent pain, aneurysm formation, particularly if saccular, and retrograde dissection extension to the ascending aorta.
 Serial follow-up imaging (usually CT or MRA), initially at short intervals, is vital in these patients because of their weakened aortic walls.

 Intramural hematoma and penetrating aortic ulcer differ from classic dissection by the absence of an intimal flap.
 Recent advances in diagnostic imaging modalities have led to an increased awareness and better understanding of these entities.

 Intramural hematoma consists of a noncommunicating blood collection in the aortic wall.
 Unlike a true dissection, there is no loss of intimal continuity, no entry tear, and thus no intimal flap.
 The pathophysiology may be related to rupture of the aortic vasa vasorum.
-By transesophageal echocardiography, intramural hematoma is characterized by the absence of a dissection flap, a regional crescent-shaped thickening of the aortic wall, usually more than 0.7 cm, and central displacement of intimal calcium (Fig. 6).
+By TEE, intramural hematoma is characterized by the absence of a dissection flap, a regional crescent-shaped thickening of the aortic wall, usually more than 0.7 cm, and central displacement of intimal calcium (Fig. 6).
 At times, intramural echolucencies representing noncommunicating pockets of blood can be seen.
 Distinguishing an intramural hematoma from severe atheroma, a thrombosed false lumen, or an aneurysm with mural thrombus can be difficult.
 Angiography is of limited diagnostic accuracy in the evaluation of hematomas, because it fails to image the aortic wall.
 If the clinical history is concerning, a negative TEE should not represent the final diagnostic evaluation.
 CT and MRA are highly accurate imaging modalities and are often used as an initial or complementary study in the evaluation of hematomas.
 Intramural hematomas can communicate with the adventitial space, lead to rupture, or progress to overt dissection with an intimal tear.
-However, they may also have a more benign course and gradually resolve with medical therapy and blood pressure control.
+However, when small in size, they may also have a more benign course and gradually resolve with medical therapy and blood pressure control.

-Penetrating aortic ulcer develops when an atheromatous plaque erodes inward into the aortic media.
+Penetrating aortic ulcer develops when an atheromatous plaque erodes into the aortic media.
 The advanced atherosclerotic burden prevents the erosion from extending longitudinally along the vessel wall, as in classic dissection.
 The ulcer is apparent on imaging modalities as an ulcer crater or contrast-filled outpouching (Fig. 7).
 Depending how far into the aortic wall the plaque erosion occurs, there can be formation of an intramural hematoma, saccular aneurysm, pseudoaneurysm, or even complete aortic rupture.

 Patients with these acute aortic syndromes often present with the same chest or back pain, or both, as patients with classic dissection.
 There may be a higher incidence of rupture than that seen with classic dissections.
 Compared with intramural hematomas, patients with penetrating ulcers are usually older and tend to have more aortic atherosclerosis.
 Isolated intramural hematomas tend to occur more often in the ascending aorta, whereas intramural hematomas associated with penetrating aortic ulcers are located more commonly in the descending aorta, where atherosclerosis is more prevalent.

 For the dissection variants involving the descending aorta, especially intramural hematomas without penetrating ulcers, medical therapy is the preferred initial treatment.
 However, some have argued that there should be a lower threshold for surgical intervention than for classic distal dissection, particularly when clinical signs of instability are present.
-The presence of a severely bulging hematoma or a deeply penetrating ulcer may warrant surgical repair.
+The presence of a severely bulging hematoma or a deeply penetrating ulcer may warrant surgical or endovascular repair.
 The development of a saccular aneurysm or pseudoaneurysm should merit consideration for surgical repair.
-For those treated medically, serial imaging studies are warranted to assess for progression or increase in aortic diameter, in which case surgical repair or stent-graft placement may be considered.
+For those treated medically, serial imaging studies are warranted to assess for progression or increase in aortic diameter, in which case surgical repair or endovascular stent graft placement may be considered.

 An aortic aneurysm is present when there is dilation of the aorta, typically at least 1.5 times its normal reference diameter in an adjacent segment.
 This dilation can involve the entire circumference of the aortic wall (fusiform) or a localized protrusion of one of the walls (saccular).
 Ectasia is characterized by dilation less than 1.5 times the normal reference diameter.

-TAAs are often noted incidentally on chest x-ray as mediastinal widening or a prominent aortic knob.
+TAAs are often noted incidentally on chest x-ray as a widened mediastinum or a prominent aortic knob.
 Transthoracic echocardiography is the most common modality for initial diagnosis and monitoring dilation of the aortic root.
 CT scanning and MRA are the preferred techniques to define the entire thoracic aorta and its branch vessels accurately and measure the TAA precisely.
 Because the thoracic aorta may be tortuous, care must be taken not to measure off-axis axial cuts; these can overestimate the true cross-section as compared with the actual orthogonal diameter.

-The incidence of abdominal aortic aneurysm (AAA) is estimated at 36.5/100,000 person-years.
+The incidence of abdominal aortic aneurysm (AAA) is estimated at 36/100,000 person-years.
 AAA represents the most common form of arterial aneurysm.
 Seventy-five percent of AAAs are infrarenal.
 Atherosclerosis is the dominant risk factor in the development of an AAA.
 Additional risk factors associated with AAA are male gender (four to five times more common in men), increasing age, smoking, and hypertension.
-There is a clear familial predisposition to AAA, and relatives of affected patients have a 30% increased risk for developing an AAA.
+There is a clear familial predisposition to AAA, and relatives of affected patients have up to a 30% increased risk for developing an AAA.
 Asymptomatic AAA is often diagnosed on physical examination by abdominal palpation.
 The most common symptom is pain, which is usually steady.
 The pain may be a localized abdominal pain or may radiate to the back, flank, or groin.
 Sudden onset of severe abdominal and back pain suggests rupture, representing a surgical emergency.
 Fewer than one third of patients with rupture present with the classic triad of pain, pulsatile abdominal mass, and hypotension.
-Atheroemboli may be the first manifestation of an AAA.
+Atheroembolism may be the first manifestation of an AAA.

 Ultrasonography, CT scanning, aortography, and MRA have all been used in the initial diagnosis, sizing, and monitoring of AAA.
 Ultrasonography represents the most practical method of screening and serial monitoring, whereas CT scanning and MRA remain superior for accurately detailing the morphology and extent of the AAA.
 When AAA is initially diagnosed, the rate of dilation cannot be determined; therefore, the next serial study should be performed in 6 months.
 In general, for an AAA smaller than 4.0 cm, yearly surveillance imaging is recommended, for an AAA 4.0 to 5.0 cm, imaging every 6 to 12 months, and for an AAA larger than 5.0 cm, imaging every 3 to 6 months.
 Although predictors of dilation are lacking, a baseline AAA size seems to be the best predictor.
 Larger aneurysms expand at higher rates than smaller ones.